MultiW/smoke-simulation/README.md

 * ```list3d.h```: 3D list object

 ## Simulation Options
 Simulation options can be set in ```constants.h```.
-After making an edit, make sure to rebuild the project before running it again.
+After making an edit, make sure to **rebuild** the project before running it again.

 ### Scenarios
 You can customize different scenarios to simulate.
-Set the constants to match the scenarios listed below.
+Simply set the constants to match the appropriate scenario.

 To simulate smoke only:
 ```